NGI-TRUSTCHAIN/MS3/packages/wallet/README.md

 ## Development Status

 This package is currently in **alpha** stage:

-- 🚧 Core functionality is being implemented and undergoing testing and refinement
+- 🚧 Core functionality is being implemented and undergoing testing and refinement.
-- ⚠️ APIs may change without warning between versions
+- ⚠️ APIs may change without warning between versions.
-- 🧪 Some features may not work as expected
+- 🧪 Some features may not work as expected.
-- 📝 Documentation might be incomplete or outdated until the beta version
+- 📝 Documentation might be incomplete or outdated until the beta version.

-### Versioning During Development
+### Versioning & Feedback

-While in development:
-- We're using `1.x.y` version numbers during initial development
-- Production-ready releases will be clearly marked
+- We’re using `1.x.y` version numbers during initial development.
+Production-ready releases will be clearly marked.
-- Check the GitHub repository for the latest updates and roadmap
+- Check the GitHub repository for the latest updates and roadmap.

-### Providing Feedback

-We welcome feedback and contributions!
-Please open issues on our GitHub repository if you encounter bugs or have suggestions for improvements.
+- We welcome feedback and contributions!
+Please open issues on our GitHub repository if you encounter bugs or have suggestions.

 ---